-The primary risk with the 2022B programme is the deferral of a decision regarding the elements of the programme to be agreed (or otherwise) for delivery.
+The primary risk with the 2023A programme is the deferral of a decision regarding the elements of the programme to be agreed (or otherwise) for delivery.
 The Waiting Restriction Review programmes are developed on the basis of a short-turnaround for each stage and a deferral will result in crossover of resource-intensive elements for multiple programmes.
 With resources shared across a number of projects, this will result in slippage to other schemes, which could have financial implications as well as impacting on the delivery expectations of these other schemes.

-The financial risks against the 2023A programme should be mitigated by the Sub-Committee and Ward Councillors taking note of the remit of this programme, as outlined in Section 3.1.
+The financial risks against the 2023B programme should be mitigated by the Sub-Committee and Ward Councillors taking note of the remit of this programme, as outlined in Section 3.1.
 The costs of the programme, both in terms of deliverables and resource costs, will directly correlate to the scale and complexity of the resultant schemes.

-11. Timetable for implementation
+11. Timetable for Implementation

-- 11.1 Should a decision be made on all proposals for the 2022B programme, then the sealing of the legal order and the final implementation of the agreed proposals is expected to be completed by the end of this calendar year. - 11.2 The statutory consultation for the 2023A programme will be carried out over the summer, and the results are expected to be reported to the Sub-Committee in September 2023.
+- 11.1.
+Should a decision be made on all proposals for the 2023A programme, then the sealing of the legal order and the implementation of the agreed proposals is expected to be completed by the end of this calendar year. - 11.2.
+Investigations for the agreed requests in the 2023B programme will be undertaken throughout the Autumn and recommendations expected to be shared with Ward Councillors in the early Winter.
+It is expected that officers will bring a scheme recommendation report to the Traffic Management Sub-Committee meeting in January 2024, with a recommendation that these proceed to statutory consultation.